-TAU City Center – Tel Aviv University’s Research Center for Cities and Urbanism established in 2014 is a unique interdisciplinary center that brings together the many TAU researchers – faculty members, graduate and postgraduate researchers – who study various aspects of cities and of urbanism among the University’s various departments.
+TAU City Center – Tel Aviv University’s Research Center for Cities and Urbanism is a unique interdisciplinary center that brings together the many TAU researchers – faculty members, graduate and postgraduate researchers – who study various aspects of cities and urbanism.
 The Center’s interests include urban theory and its application in city planning, urban design, management and policy formulation.
 Among the Center’s goals are:

 - Research.
 Advance basic and applied research on the various aspects of cities and urbanism in Israel and the world.

 - Global connections.
 Develop links with similar research centers around the world.

 - Local cooperations.
 Develop links with the various municipalities and other urban market and civil society institutions, especially within the metropolitan area of Tel Aviv.

 - Accessible knowledge.
 Make the many aspects of cities and urbanism accessible to the general public.

 - Teaching.
 Develop interdisciplinary courses and seminars on the various aspects of cities and urbanism to research students in TAU.